-If you were affected by the data breach late last year or you've had issues with TalkTalk in the past – slow broadband, long customer call waiting times, etc – politely tell the customer service representative when you haggle.
+If you've had issues with TalkTalk in the past – slow broadband, long customer care call waiting times, etc – politely tell the customer service representative when you haggle.
 They should want to try to make it up to you.

 Don't say yes to the first offer they give